aldrinjenson/blog/content/posts/ssh-termux.md

 title: "How to SSH to Termux Shell"
 date: 2023-01-27T03:06:56+05:30
 draft: false
-description: "Steps to access your phone using Termus over SSH"
+description: "Steps to access your phone using Termux over SSH"
 tags: [android, ssh, linux]
 ---